 Festival Time in Edinburgh

 We then moved on to El Cartel Mexican Restaurant.
 It was the best Mexican restaurant I have ever visited!
 It's very small and the food is absolutely excellent; there is a selection of tacos with really interesting fillings such as duck with chilli flavoured pecans, salsa and pumpkin seeds, and also a variety of side dishes including pork ribs, street corn and quesadillas.
 I had a lovely guava flavoured drink and the margaritas looked marvellous.
-I thoroughly enjoyed both the food and the company.
+I thoroughly enjoyed the evening.

 Sharpshooters